Ludwig Fischer

 Ludwig Fischer (16 April 1905 – 8 March 1947) was a German Nazi Party lawyer, politician and protégé of Hans Frank.
 During the Second World War, he served as the governor of the Warsaw District under Frank in the General Government where he was responsible for crimes against the Polish nation and Holocaust-related atrocities.
 After the end of the war, he was extradited to Poland and executed for war crimes.

 Early life and education

 Born into a Catholic family in Kaiserslautern, Fischer was educated at the local Volksschule and Realschule.
-He studied law and political science at the universities of Heidelberg, Munich, Würzburg and Erlangen.
+He studied law and political science at Heidelberg University, the Ludwig-Maximilians-Universität München, the University of Würzburg and the University of Erlangen.
 He obtained his doctorate of law in 1929.
 He was an expert speaker on legal issues and published articles in the area of Party law, co-editing the collection: "The Law of the NSDAP."

 Nazi Party career

 Fischer was attracted to the Nazi movement at an early age and joined the Nazi Party (membership number 36,499) on 20 May 1926 while still a student.
 He joined the Sturmabteilung (SA) in 1929, eventually rising to the rank of SA-Gruppenführer in October 1940.
 As a lawyer, he served from 1931 as the chief of staff of the legal department under Hans Frank in the Party's Reichsleitung (national leadership) in Munich.
 In 1933, after the Nazi seizure of power, he obtained a government post as a Regierungsrat (government councilor).
 He was also a member of the presidium of Frank's Academy for German Law and of the National Socialist Association of Legal Professionals.
 In November 1937, he was appointed to the Reichstag from electoral constituency 34 (Hamburg), succeeding Walter Raeke who had resigned.
 At the April 1938 election, Fischer was returned to the Reichstag from electoral district 23 (Düsseldorf West), serving until the fall of the Nazi regime.